borekl/devnull-tribute-2017/README.md

 `--coalesce=FILENAME`
-This makes the scoreboard to write out coalesced xlogfile that combines rows from all source.
-This is useful for makeing single tournament xlogfile available in the same way as the original /dev/null/nethack.
+This makes the scoreboard to write out coalesced xlogfile that combines rows from all sources.
+This is useful for making single tournament xlogfile available in the same way as the original /dev/null/nethack.
 Fields and their order is defined by `xlogfile` configuration key.